EffectiveASR: A Single-Step Non-Autoregressive Mandarin Speech Recognition Architecture with High Accuracy and Inference Speed: Introduction

 However, iterative models require multiple iterations to achieve a competitive result, limiting the speed of inference in practice.
 To overcome this limitation, single-step NAR models are proposed.
 LASO \cite{bai2021fast} implements parallel decoding of Transformer-style models based on the position-dependent summarizer (PDS) module, but it requires a predefined token length.
 InterCTC \cite{lee2021intermediate,nozaki2021relaxing} uses an additional intermediate loss of CTC to relax the conditional independence assumption of CTC models, improving the accuracy while maintaining the inference speed of the CTC model.
 CASS-NAT and its variants \cite{fan2021cass,fan2021improved,wang2022alignment,fan2023ctc} conduct in-depth exploration on the combination of CTC alignment and NAT, further improving the performance of the single-step NAR models.
 Different from the CTC-based or NAT-based NAR models mentioned above, Continuous Integrate-and-Fire (CIF) \cite{dong2020cif} is the first attempt to model ASR tasks by explicitly predicting the length of the target sequence.
-However, due to the conditional independence assumption, the accuracy of these mentioned NAR models is significantly inferior to the SOTA AR models.
+However, due to the conditional independence assumption, the accuracy of these mentioned NAR models is significantly inferior to the leading AR models.

 Paraformer \cite{gao2022paraformer}, a CIF-based model, designs a glancing language model (GLM) based sampler to strengthen the NAR decoder with the ability to model token interdependency.
-According to the Paraformer's report, it can achieve comparable performance to that of the SOTA AR transformer on open source Mandarin Chinese datasets \cite{gao2022paraformer}.
-Despite the success of Paraformer in NAR ASR modeling, it requires a well-designed two-pass training process, which makes the model less compact and less efficient.
+According to the Paraformer's report, it can achieve comparable performance to that of the AR transformer on open source Mandarin Chinese datasets \cite{bu2017aishell,du2018aishell}.
+A step further, E-Paraformer \cite{zou2024e-paraformer} proposes a novel monotonic alignment mechanism called Parallel Integrate-and-Fire (PIF), which not only enables parallel computation instead of the recursive mechanism in CIF, but also incorporates global context modeling capabilities and gets both better CER performance and faster speeds than the Paraformer.
+Despite the success of Paraformer and E-Paraformer in NAR ASR modeling, they both require a well-designed two-pass training process, which makes the model less compact and less efficient.